jasonoviedo/kiwix/README.md

 chmod a+x file
 ```
 A short summary of `chmod` can be found on the man pages using `man chmod` or on the [web](https://explainshell.com/explain?cmd=chmod+a%2Bx+file).
-Be sure to choose the corresponding architeture for your pc.
+Be sure to choose the corresponding architecture of your OS.

 | File   | Recommended Architecture |
 | ----   |:------------------------:|